 Take a Second to Share a Drink

 It might sound silly, but sharing a drink of any kind can get you closer to your neighbor and open up lines of communication that might not have been there before.
 Instead of a phone call to the landlord or the police, you might get a knock on the door and a polite question instead if you take the time to forge a relationship with your neighbor in the first place.
-A cup of coffee or a couple beers can go a long way towards alleviating future issues.
+A cup of coffee or a couple of beers can go a long way toward alleviating future issues.

-While I don’t think it’s necessary to become best friends with the person or family that shares a roof with you, it is important to at least have the kind of relationship where you can say hello and goodbye if you see someone in the other end of the duplex.
+While I don’t think it’s necessary to become best friends with the person or family that shares a roof with you, it is important to at least have the kind of relationship where you can say hello and goodbye if you see someone at the other end of the duplex.
 It is amazing what a few simple words can do for a relationship and no matter what the issue might be, a neighbor is much more likely to work with you on something if you take the time to open up at the start.

 Living in a duplex presents a different set of issues than living in a single-family home or even an apartment.
-The close proximity of the two living spaces and shared features like the yard, porch or garage can put two groups in contact with each other much more often.
-Working to maintain a strong relationship with your neighbor will not only limit the problems you might have with that person, but also limit the problems they might be likely to call in otherwise.
+The close proximity of the two living spaces and shared features like the yard, porch, or garage can put two groups in contact with each other much more often.
+Working to maintain a strong relationship with your neighbor will not only limit the problems you might have with that person but also limit the problems they might be likely to call in otherwise.
 Even duplex neighbors can benefit from a solid working friendship.